 Hooray for Freedom!
 Webinars on the Legal and Ethical Foundations of Library Practice

-Margo serves as deputy director at the Southern Tier Library System in New York, where she supports mostly small and rural libraries in staff training and trustee development, and she has been recognized as a 2018 Library Journal Mover & Shaker for her great work.
+Margo serves as Special Projects Librarian, at the Southern Tier Library System in New York, where she supports mostly small and rural libraries in staff training and trustee development, and she has been recognized as a 2018 Library Journal Mover & Shaker for her great work.

 Eli Guinnee is the State Librarian of New Mexico, where he serves the residents of the Land of Enchantment and 98 public and tribal libraries statewide.

 Margo and Eli know that it can sometimes be difficult to meet our professional ethics when faced with the realities of running a library.
 They help navigate the complex legal and ethical grey areas inherent in our profession and offer approaches that empower us to get closer to meeting the demands of our shared values.
 These approaches include policy, training, programming, culture building, and better understanding legal risks and protections.

 Margo says, “In any community, big or small, there a plenty of forces wanting to limit an individual’s privacy, and we believe it is especially important that the library serve as a radically inclusive space that always errs on the side of protecting privacy, confidentiality, and intellectual freedom.”

 “The most common comment we get,” Eli shared, “is ‘I haven’t talked about this stuff since library school!’ and it is true that we simply don’t talk enough about the values and professional ethics we share and how to live up to those.
 We can’t move from ethical grey areas into actionable policies without first having those conversations, even if they are uncomfortable.”